Organization

 In the OSCAR project, Rigshospitalet will carry out the clinical research project, Copenhagen Master Observational Trial (C-MOT).
 In the research project, data from 1,800 patients with breast cancer and 800 patients with lung cancer will be gathered.
 These data will be combined with existing data on the patients and, based on this knowledge, Rigshospitalet will gain better insight into the effect of treatments that are tailored to the individual cancer patient.

-The project is advised by a public and a private advisory board.
-In the public advisory board the following organisations are represented:
+The development of OSCAR is advised by a public and a private advisory board.
+Allrelevant public stakeholders are represented to secure a broad publicownership.